HL7/fhir-mCODE-ig/input/pagecontent/group-assessment.md

 ### Comorbidities

 Comorbidities are important in the prognosis and treatment of cancer.
-Comorbid conditions in mCODE are aligned with the [Elixhauser Comorbidity Index](https://www.hcup-us.ahrq.gov/toolssoftware/comorbidityicd10/comorbidity_icd10.jsp).
-A similar approach could be used with other systems of comorbidity assessment, such as the [Charlson Comorbidity Index](https://healthcaredelivery.cancer.gov/seermedicare/considerations/comorbidity.html), but that remains outside the scope of mCODE.
+Any existing or new conditions can be designated as comorbidities.

 ### Performance Assessments